Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Block Withholding Attacks

-The white regions in \figref{fig::weeks_withhold} correspond to the ($\beta,\gamma$) parameters where maximizing $\rho$ results in always positive revenue change, i.e., no revenue loss in \eqref{eq::bwh_init_loss_adv}.
+The white regions in lower left corner of \figref{fig::weeks_withhold_bwh_gamma_05_adv} correspond to the parameters where maximizing $\rho$ results in always positive revenue change, i.e., no adversarial revenue loss in \eqref{eq::bwh_init_loss_adv}.
 In other words, in these regions, the honest strategy is not optimal even without a DAA.
-Note that, for other non-white regions, there are choices of $p_1$ and $p_2$ values that result in $\rho>\alpha$ without any revenue loss in \eqref{eq::bwh_init_loss_adv}.
-To identify all such regions, we simply maximize \eqref{eq::bwh_init_loss_adv} using numerical evaluations.
-The identified regions are colored blue in \figref{fig::no_prof_lag_regions} for various set of $\alpha$, $\beta$ and $\gamma_c$ parameters.
-It is clear that, as the pool size decreases, the PAW attacker is less likely to observe a profit loss in the first epoch.
-Hence, attacking a small pool can give an adversary immediate gains in the short-term without any lag.
+Note that, for other non-white regions, there may be choices of $p_1$ and $p_2$ values that result in $\rho>\alpha$ without any revenue loss in \eqref{eq::bwh_init_loss_adv}.
+In other words, there may be other regions where the honest strategy is not optimal even without a DAA.
+To identify all such regions, we simply maximize \eqref{eq::bwh_init_loss_adv_max} with respect to $p_1,p_2$ using numerical tools.
+The identified regions are colored blue in \figref{fig::no_prof_lag_regions} for various set of $\alpha$, $\beta$ and $\gamma$ parameters.
+A common trait in \figref{fig::no_prof_lag_regions} is, i.e., when the goal of the adversary is to maximize \eqref{eq::bwh_init_loss_adv_max}, as the pool size decreases, the PAW attacker does not observe a profit loss in the first epoch.
+Here, even when $\gamma=0$, attacking a small pool can give an adversary immediate gains in the short-term without any lag.

 In any case, the short-term analysis suggests that honest pool miners are at a high disadvantage and make major losses.
 Hence, we turn our attention to long-term analysis as we did for the selfish mining strategies.